SayantanRC/android-training/jetpack-compose/basics_of_states.md

   ```
   **Notice 3 things.**
   - The text changes to "Clicked".
-  - The onClick block for the button as well as compose block for drawing the text is executed.
+  - The onClick block for the button as well as "scope" block for drawing the text is re-executed.
   - Important: The entire `LiveButton1` function is not executed again, if that would have happened, we would get another log saying "Composed LiveButton1".
 - On pressing the second button
   ```